 Otus Standards-Based Gradebook

 Using the digital standards-based gradebook, teachers can view the information to examine how student performance directly connects to individual standards.
 By drilling down into a specific standard not only can a teacher see how a student performed, they can also view how many times a particular standard has been measured.
-I love tools that help you work smarter not harder and provide actionable information.
+I love tools that help you work smarter not harder and also provide actionable information.

 Learn more about Otus by visiting their website!